Important: Your Unity game must use the Mono scripting engine and implement the new Input System to function correctly

-In order for the game to receive inputs during streaming, our platform plugin only uses the new Input System Package instead of the old Input Manager.
-Without this setting, you will not be able to interact with the streamed game.
+In order for the game to receive inputs from the browser during streaming, your game must implement the new Input System Package.
+Otherwise, you will not be able to interact with the streamed game.

 NOTE: If you need to switch your project to the new Input System, please make sure you have saved and made a backup before doing so!
 Once you switch it to the new Input System Package, the Unity Editor will restart your project in order to enable the new package.

 Once you have backed up your project, open the project settings.
 Under Player > Active Input Handling, select the Input System Package (New) option.

-Package the project and ensure that the output folder structure follows the one below before uploading it to the console.
+Package the project and ensure that the output folder structure follows the one below before zipping & uploading it to the console.

 Now that your project is configured and packaged you’re ready to: